Shelley v. Kraemer: Reaction

-Similar to the response to the Brown decision, there were wide levels of resistance.
+Similar to the response to the later Brown v.
+Board of Education decision, there were wide levels of resistance to Shelley.
 In this case, the resistance came from federal agencies.
-The Federal Housing Administration (FHA) commissioner Franklin D Richards announced two weeks later that the decision would "in no way affect the programs of this agency" adding that it was not "the policy of the Government to require private individuals to give up their right to dispose of their property as they [see] fit, as a condition of receiving the benefits of the National Housing Act."
+Federal Housing Administration (FHA) commissioner Franklin D. Richards announced two weeks later that the decision would "in no way affect the programs of this agency", adding that it was not "the policy of the Government to require private individuals to give up their right to dispose of their property as they [see] fit, as a condition of receiving the benefits of the National Housing Act."

 Notably, the decision only banned state enforcement of said contracts, and did not prevent such contracts from existing.
-Through the 1950s racially restrictive covenants continued to be added to deeds.
+Racially restrictive covenants continued to be added to deeds through the 1950s.
 The Mayers v.
 Ridley decision in 1972 ruled that the covenants themselves violated the Fair Housing Act and that county clerks should be prohibited from accepting deeds with such clauses.

 Later legislation

-One year later, on December 2, 1949, US solicitor general Philip Perlman announced that the "FHA could no longer insure mortgages with restrictive covenants".
-In 1962, the Equal Opportunity in Housing executive order was signed by President John F. Kennedy, prohibiting using federal funds to support racial discrimination in housing.
+One year later, on December 2, 1949, Solicitor General Philip Perlman announced that the "FHA could no longer insure mortgages with restrictive covenants".
+In 1962, Executive Order 11063 was signed by President John F. Kennedy, prohibiting using federal funds to support racial discrimination in housing.
 This caused the FHA to "cease financing subdivision developments whose builders openly refused to sell to black buyers."
 In 1968, Congress enacted the Fair Housing Act, which voided racially discriminatory covenants in housing and made them illegal.